-Zoom meetings and virtual meetings can be chaotic and overwhelming.
-Whether you’re trying to manage a virtual classroom full of students, running a business meeting, or conducting a remote mindfulness or meditation seminar, mindfulness can help.
-Mindfulness activities are a great way to set the tone for your virtual meeting, or to help reset the energy in the middle of long sessions.
+Virtual meetings can be chaotic.
+Whether you’re trying to manage a virtual classroom full of students, running a business meeting, or conducting a remote seminar, mindfulness can help.
+Try including mindfulness exercises to start a meeting, or to reset a meeting’s energy in the middle of long sessions.

 Right now, at this very minute, thousands of mindlessly-designed meetings are happening on Zoom.